-Every child will take part in Forest School.
+Every child will take part in Forest School as part of weekly Enrichment (see below).
 Children develop their own interests as well as developing team work, social and emotional skills through outdoor learning and activity.
 Links will be made to the topic wherever possible.